ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 # Conventions

-> ⚠️ Experimental Warning: This feature is not yet finished and only available in previews.
-The API is not finalized and will change until its release.

 In GraphQL, it is best practice to have a single argument on mutations called `input`, and each mutation should return a payload object.
 The payload object allows to read the changes of the mutation or to access the domain errors caused by a mutation.